Archive

 “Last Post” – Daniel Butterfield

-February 24, 2011 7 comments
+February 24, 2011 12 comments

-I told them about Abraham Lincoln, walking for miles to borrow a Bible to teach himself to read; walking for miles to return a penny or two that had been given him by mistake; and reading the Gettysburg Address.
+I told them about Abraham Lincoln, walking for miles to borrow a Bible to teach himself to read; walking for miles to return a penny or two that had been given him by mistake; and we read the Gettysburg Address.
 I was trying to be inspiring.
 Trying to tell them stories of normal, good men who stepped up to greatness in their lives.

 I told them how all Presidents of America are not great, but the great ones have one thing in common: they have fought for the freedom and liberty of our country, our people, US.
 And there are many that have died in that fight, given their “last full measure.”
 We honor those fallen with this song.
 And then I played this video for them.

 It was cool to watch them watch it.
-They were transfixed. :)
+They were transfixed. 🙂

 Who was your favorite US President?